shellistic/WaveWiz/README.md

-# WaveWhiz
+# WaveWiz

-WaveWhiz is a Python application that calculates the propagation parameters of various materials at specific frequencies.
+WaveWiz is a Python application that calculates the propagation parameters of various materials at specific frequencies.
 It can also classify the material as a Lossless Medium, Low-Loss Medium, Good Conductor, or Any Medium based on the given parameters.

 ## Purpose and Intended Uses

-WaveWhiz is designed to help engineers, physicists, and researchers analyze the propagation properties of different materials in the context of electromagnetic wave propagation.
+WaveWiz is designed to help engineers, physicists, and researchers analyze the propagation properties of different materials in the context of electromagnetic wave propagation.